 “Communication via technology will be the second most important currency behind what has always been number one: will my kiddo get a good education and be happy?” - Trevor Waddington

-In general, the school that can find the right mixture of personalized, human-centric marketing with the right digital-tech approach is going to win the day.
+In general, the school that can find the right mixture of personalised, human-centric marketing with the right digital-tech approach is going to win the day.

 Traditional school marketing includes: